videojs/blog/source/_drafts/videojs-contrib-ads-6.md

 ## What is contrib-ads?

 Videojs-contrib-ads is a framework for creating Video.js ad plugins.
 Seamlessly integrating ad support into a video player can be a daunting task, especially if you have other plugins that may be effected.
-For example, contrib-ads has a feature called [Redispatch](https://github.com/videojs/videojs-contrib-ads#redispatch) that makes sure [media events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events) are not impacted by the presence of ads.
-You may have some JavaScript on your site, or another Video.js plugin, that responds to events such as the `play` event.
-With contrib-ads, if an ad plays, it will not send an additional `play` event.
+For example, playing ads may result in additional [media events](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events).
+Imagine an analytics system that listens for "loadstart" events: it would start seeing double when extra `loadstart` events result from preroll ads. contrib-ads has a feature called [Redispatch](https://github.com/videojs/videojs-contrib-ads#redispatch) that makes sure ads do not trigger extra media events.
 This keeps things simple as possible without breaking other plugins.
 [Additional benefits of using contrib-ads are listed in the readme](https://github.com/videojs/videojs-contrib-ads#benefits).

 ## Version 6